sebsciarra/HugoWebsite/content/technical_content/understanding_ML/index.md

 ## Learning Context

 In this section, I will present the learning context.
 Consider an example where a tourist arrives in a new country and wants to learn how to identify a good wine without opening the bottle.
 Given her experience with wine, she decides to use two features: 1) the weather that occurred for the particular year the wine was produced and 2) the winemaking quality.
 Both features are ranked on a 1--10 scale (where 1 indicates poor weather/winemaking quality and 10 indicates excellent weather/winemaking quality).
 To determine the effectiveness of this approach, she decides to taste the wines of several vineyards and, for each wine, rate the quality of the weather during the year, the winemaking quality, and then taste each wine and provide a rating (1--10 scale).
 After collecting the data, the tourist plans to take a subset of the data to train her models.
-In more formal terms, there are three components that would be considered as learning inputs:
+In more formal terms, there are two components that would be considered as learning inputs:

 1) *Feature space* ($\mathbf{X}$): the set of features used for prediction.
 In the current example, the features of weather ($\mathbf{x}_1$) and winemaking quality ($\mathbf{x}_2$) for each wine are stored in a matrix, $\mathbf{X} = \[\mathbf{x}_1, \mathbf{x}_2\]$, with each row being an observation such that $\mathbf{x} = {x_1, x_2}$.
 Mathematically, we can represent the feature space as $\mathbf{X} = \[1, 10\]^2$.
 2) *Outcome space* ($\mathbf{Y}$): the set of variables being predicted.
 Because there is only one outcome variable of the wine quality ratings, the outcome space is simply a vector, $\mathbf{y}_1$.
 Given that wine quality ratings range from 1 to 10, the outcome space can be represented as $\mathbf{Y} = \[1, 10\]$.

-3) *Training set* ($\mathbf{S}$): the data used to train models, which consists of feature vector/outcome pairs, $\mathbf{x}_m, y_m$, such that $\mathbf{S} = ((\mathbf{x}_1, y_1), ... ,(\mathbf{x}_m, y_m))$).
+Together, the feature and outcome spaces comprise the data collected by the tourist such that, for each $m$ wine, there is a feature vector/outcome pair, $\mathbf{x}_m, y_m$.

 Importantly, the tourist does not and never assumes *realizability*: That the features of weather and winemaking quality completely predict wine quality ratings.
 Instead, she assumes that, for a given pair of weather and winemaking quality values, there is a distribution of plausible wine ratings, which introduces stochasticity (randomness).
 Dropping the realizability assumption in the current example is certainly intuitive.
 Wine quality is affected by many factors outside of weather and winemaking quality such as soil quality, altitude, and age of the vines.
 Importantly, even if the tourist were to collect data for all the variables that affect wine quality, realizability (i.e., a one-to-one mapping between the predictors and and the outcome) would not occur because of the aforementioned stochasticity (randomness) and measurement error.[^1]

-[^1]: Although unlikely with directly observable variables (or manifest variables) such as altitude, measuring a variable such as winemaking quality is likely to incur error because it is not directly observable; it is a latent variable that must be approximated using indicators (e.g., cleanliness of winemaking procedure, treatment of grapes, winemaker's motives, etc.).
+[^1]: Although measurement error is unlikely with directly observable variables (or manifest variables) such as altitude, measurement error is likely be incurred when measuring a variable such as winemaking quality because it is not directly observable; it is a latent variable that must be approximated using indicators (e.g., cleanliness of winemaking procedure, treatment of grapes, winemaker's motives, etc.).

-To reflect the uncertainty follows from dropping realizability (also known as *agnostic learning*), the tourist assumes a joint distribution over the feature and outcome spaces.
+To reflect the uncertainty that follows from dropping realizability (also known as *agnostic learning*), the tourist assumes a joint distribution over the feature and outcome spaces.
 In contrast to the realizability setting where there is a one-to-one mapping function between the feature and outcome spaces, $f: \mathbf{X} \rightarrow \mathbf{Y}$, a probabilistic relation between the feature and outcome spaces is specified.
 Specifically, I assume a joint distribution over the feature and outcome spaces, $\mathcal{D}(\mathbf{X}, \mathbf{Y})$, such that a distribution of possible outcomes exists for any given set of feature values, $\mathcal{D}((x, y)|x)$.
 By conceptualizing the feature-outcome space as probabilistic, the tourist can account for measurement error and stochasticity.

 ## Learning Model